micaherne/moodle-plugin-repo/about.md

 its [plugin database](https://moodle.org/plugins/).

 ## Usage
-_The following assumes fairly good knowledge of Composer: what it's for; how to create a composer.json file; how to install and update your dependencies._
+_The following assumes fairly good knowledge of Composer: what it's for; how to create and manage a composer.json file; how to install and update your dependencies._

 ### Plugin installation
 To manage Moodle plugins within a Moodle installation, add the repository to the composer.json file, in the "[repositories](https://getcomposer.org/doc/04-schema.md#repositories)" section.